Employee recognition goes a long way (when you do it right)

 Employee recognition can take shape in a number of different ways, including (but certainly not limited to):

 - Written and verbal praise: From a handwritten note to a hearty, “Amazing job on that presentation,” this form of recognition is simple and effective.
+It’s even better when such praise is made in a public channel @ mention or as a Kudos displayed on a person’s work profile in Atlas.

 - Bonuses: Money talks.
 If you have the budget available, a monetary bonus goes a long way in showing your employees that you value the good work they’re doing.